carpentries-incubator/workflows-nextflow/_episodes/06-configuration.md

 ## Configuration file

-We have seen in previous episodes how to configure how a workflow runs using parameters specified on the command line (`--something value`).
+We have seen in previous episodes how to configure how a workflow runs using parameters specified on the command line (`--variable_name`).
 You can also specify workflow parameters and settings using a Nextflow configuration file.

 When a pipeline script is launched Nextflow looks for a file named `nextflow.config` in the current directory and in the script base directory (if it is not the same as the current directory).
 Finally it checks for the file `$HOME/.nextflow/config` (Note this file is not called nextflow.config, just config).